kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 This proposal would remove the `last-plan-execution-uid` and automatic pod restarts.
 Configuration for pod restarts would be fully in the responsibility of the operator developer.

-It may be a good idea to define a `default` group that is always the set of all defined parameters.
+It may be a good idea to define a `default` or `ALL` group that is always the set of all defined parameters.

 ### User Stories

 - [#1424](https://github.com/kudobuilder/kudo/issues/1424) Fine control over pod restarts
+- [#1036](https://github.com/kudobuilder/kudo/issues/1036) Restarting all pods when scaling up

 The main use case for this extension are big stateful sets that are sensitive to pod restarts, for example Cassandra.